Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Application to I n S e I

 \subsection{Helical-induced SOC}

-With the consideration of SOC, the DFT band structures of planar InSeI and helical InSeI are shown in Fig.~\ref{fig:4}(a) and (c), respectively.
-Both systems have a large spin-conserving spin splitting between band-2 and band-3, which is a typical result of atomic SOC between $p_x,p_y$ orbitals.
-However, in helical InSeI, there are spin-mixing energy gaps where the spin order becomes discontinuous.
-This suggests that there is an additional spin-flipping SOC only existing in helical InSeI instead of planar InSeI, which hybridizes two different spin states together.
-We can verify that this spin-flipping SOC is able to be well explained by our discussion about hSOC in section-\ref{sec:helical-induced SOC} from three aspects.
-First, according to Eq.~\ref{eq:zeta_z}, hSOC can only happen between states with ${\Delta}m=\pm1$.
+With the consideration of SOC, the DFT-calculated band structures of non-helical and helical InSeI are shown in Fig.~\ref{fig:4}(a) and (c), respectively.
+Both systems have a large spin-conserving spin splitting between band-2 and band-3, which is a typical result of atomic SOC between $p_x,p_y$ orbits~\cite{Zhao2023}.
+However, in helical InSeI, there are spin-mixing energy gaps highlighted by red circles in Fig.~\ref{fig:4}(c), where the spin order becomes discontinuous, suggesting that there is an additional spin-flipping SOC that only exists in helical InSeI instead of non-helical InSeI.

+We can verify that this spin-flipping SOC is able to be well explained by our discussion about hSOC in section~\ref{sec:modeling_SOC} from three aspects.
+First, according to Eq.~\ref{eq:H_so_semi}, hSOC can only happen between states with ${\Delta}m=\pm1$.
 As shown in Fig.~\ref{fig:2}(a), there are four degenerate points between $m=\pm1$, $m=\pm2$ bands (highlighted in yellow filled dots) and four degenerate points between $m=\pm1$,$m=0$ bands (highlighted in green and white filled dots) that satisfy this restriction.
-The degeneracy breaking of these points coincides well with Fig.~\ref{fig:4}(a).
-Second, take the two low-energy degenerate points between $m=0$-band (band-1, colored in red) and $m=\pm1$-band (band-2 and band-3, colored in blue and yellow) as highlighted in Fig.~\ref{fig:2}(b), which are broken into spin-mixing energy gaps by hSOC as highlighted in red circles in Fig.~\ref{fig:4}(c), as an example.
-After exerting a tensile strain $\epsilon=6\%$ to helical InSeI along the helical axis, as is shown in Fig.~\ref{fig:4}(e), the gaps still exist but are significantly reduced.
-This can be explained by the fact that the tensile strain descends the energy of band-2/3 relative to band-1, so the two spin-mixing gaps are shifted towards the $\Gamma$ point and their $|k|$ value is reduced.
-According to Eq.~\ref{eq:zeta_z}, which states that $H_{SO}$ is proportional to $k$, the strength of the spin-flipping SOC should be negatively related to the tensile strain, which is in agreement with the DFT results.
+The two green-filled ones, which are located in the low-energy region that we are interested, are broken into spin-mixing energy gaps by hSOC as highlighted by red circles in Fig.~\ref{fig:4}(c), which agrees well with our discussion about helical momentum conservation and hSOC.
+Second, still take these spin-mixing energy gaps as an index, after exerting a 6\% tensile strain to helical InSeI along the helical axis, as is shown in Fig.~S1(a), the gap size is significantly reduced.
+It could be observed that the tensile strain descends the energy of band-2/3 relative to band-1, which shifts the two spin-mixing gaps towards the $\Gamma$ and reduces their $|k|$ value.
+According to Eq.~\ref{eq:H_so_semi}, $H_{SO}$ is proportional to $|k|$, so does the size of the hSOC-related spin-mixing gap.
+Therefore, this strain regulation to spin-mixing gaps of InSeI could be well explained by our analysis.